Mydex Terms For Members

 - if we determine use of our Site or our Services by you has become impractical or unfeasible for any legal or regulatory reason

-- if you are in breach (be it material breach or any other breach) of these terms or a Data Sharing Agreement if your Account is inactive for longer than three months, where inactive means that neither you nor any of your Connections has accessed your Data during that period.
+- if you are in breach (be it material breach or any other breach) of these terms or a Data Sharing Agreement if your Account is inactive for longer than three months, where inactive means that neither you nor any of your Subscribers has accessed your Data during that period.

 9. YOUR LIABILITY TO US, AND LIMITS ON OUR LIABILITY TO YOU